Skip Navigation

 • Have exhausted all leave (i.e., vacation, sick, personal, merit, and compensatory time).

-• Have not been subject to any written disciplinary actions in the 12 months prior to the request for shared leave.
+• Have not been subject to any written disciplinary action in the 12 months prior to the request for shared leave.

-• Have submitted the Certification of Healthcare Provider for Employee’s Serious Health Condition or Family member form to Human Resources for verification.
+• Are experiencing a serious health condition as defined above and have submitted the Certification of Healthcare Provider for Employee’s Serious Health Condition or family member form to Human Resources for verification.

 • Individuals that might not be eligible for FMLA leave may be considered for shared leave.